Writing Fiction: Next Steps

 Commences on Monday 21 September for 24 weeks.

 Award-winning writer Anjali Joseph teaches creative writing on this six-month advanced course.
-You can study the course from anywhere and Anjali will be on hand to provide feedback on your writing, including one-to-one tutorial sessions.
+You can study the course from anywhere and Anjali will be on hand to provide personalised feedback on your writing.

 The course focuses on the short story, but the techniques we look at are equally relevant to the novel.